You are here

 If you plan carefully and obtain the necessary course approval prior to studying abroad, it is possible to earn credit toward most majors or minors.

 Freshmen (who have successfully completed at least 24 credits), sophomores, juniors and first semester seniors are eligible to study abroad for a semester, academic year or summer program.
 All students are required to have a minimum cumulative GPA of 2.75 at the time of application.
 Students should be aware, however, that many programs require a cumulative GPA of 3.0 or higher.
-Students are also required to be in good standing at the College (have no disciplinary or Honor Code violations).
+Students are also required to be in good standing at the University (have no disciplinary or Honor Code violations).

 Seniors please note: First semester seniors are eligible to study abroad provided they meet all eligibility requirements.
 Second-semester seniors or those planning to graduate in May are not permitted to study abroad on Third-Party provider or exchange programs.
-Graduating seniors are permitted to study abroad on Felician College faculty-led Spring/Summer study abroad programs.
+Graduating seniors are permitted to study abroad on Felician University faculty-led Spring/Summer study abroad programs.

 Students wishing to study abroad are required to meet with their academic advisor and the Director of Study Abroad to discuss their plans prior to enrolling in a program.
-Students studying in a semester-long program through a third-party provider or exchange program must maintain Felician College's full-time student requirement and must take the equivalent of at least 12 credits per semester.
+Students studying in a semester-long program through a third-party provider or exchange program must maintain Felician University's full-time student requirement and must take the equivalent of at least 12 credits per semester.

 Graduating on Time